- COVID-19 Update

 |FNSTPB503 Apply legal principles in consumer and contract law||Elective|

 |FNSINC601* Apply economic principles to work in the financial services industry||Elective|

-This course will build on the knowledge of business financial and accounting practice and the basic accounting skills that were acquired in the FNS50217 Diploma of Accounting.
-The Diploma FNS50217 Diploma of Accounting is designed for students who wish to expand their knowledge of the accounting discipline so that they may pursue higher education or employment in the business, financial or accounting environments.
+This course will build on the knowledge of business financial and accounting practice and the basic accounting skills that were acquired in the FNS50217 Diploma in Accounting and Bookkeeping.
+The Diploma FNS50217 Diploma in Accounting and Bookkeeping is designed for students who wish to expand their knowledge of the accounting discipline so that they may pursue higher education or employment in the business, financial or accounting environments.

 In order to gain entry into this course, the potential student must: